General Team Info

 Each student MUST HAVE a bike, helmet, and hydration system (water bottle & cage or hydration pack).
 Students should also have a bike multi-tool and equipment to fix a flat (patch kit or new tube, pump or inflator with CO2 cartridges, tire levers).
 A more detailed list can be found on the Pricing/Fees page.

 For XC biking, light bikes are best because athletes will be riding uphill as much as downhill.
 People often choose a lightweight hardtail bike for cross country riding because a lightweight full-suspension bike will cost a lot more AND because you might get too much “travel” (movement) from the full-suspension bike which makes uphill effort less effective.
-In any case, we highly recommend NOT using a Walmart or other “department store” bike.
-Just about any mountain bike could work, but we recommend staying away from Department store bikes.
+Just about any mountain bike will do, but, if at all possible, we highly recommend NOT using a Walmart or other “department store” bike.

 Our local bike shop, Sled Shed, can offer a NICA specific discount for students wanting to buy a new bike.
 If a new bike is out of the question, we have people who can help direct you to good used, rented, or loaner bikes.
 So, talk to our Team Director if you need help getting a bike.